diegojromerolopez/django-async-include/README.md

 Load the **async_include** template tags at the top of your file and use the **async_include** template tag as a replacement of the django include template tag.

-You have to pass the local context explicitily to the async included templates, so you can pass all variables you need in your included template as named parameters of the **async_include** template tag.
+You have to pass the local context explicitly to the async included templates, so you can pass all variables you need in your included template as named parameters of the **async_include** template tag.

 ```html